Programs & Opportunities

 Reading Group

 Are you eager to explore questions of faith, pluralism, and charitable public engagement?
-Our undergraduate Reading Group meets Tuesdays at 7pm in the Library.
+Our undergraduate Reading Group meets Tuesdays at 7pm at a local bookstore.
 Join us for student-led conversations on readings that encourage deeper reflections and understanding of what it means to live a faithful life within a broader community.
-Contact crc@leeuniversity.edu for more information!
+Contact Audrey Haley, our Associate Program Director, at crc@leeuniversity.edu for more information!

 This group connects students to conferences and scholarship opportunities both on and off of campus, as well as providing free books and light refreshments.